Elektro-On-Github/Stereoxopya/README.md

 build a deeper understanding of modern systems.

-You cannot properly defend systems without understanding how they are made.
+You cannot properly defend systems without understanding how they are made, right?.

----

-# 🔒 Educational Goal

-Stereoxopya was created to encourage:
-- curiosity
-- operating system research
-- safe experimentation
-- responsible reverse engineering
-- defensive security learning

-This project does **NOT** romanticize malware culture.

-There is a major difference between:
-- educational research
-- and creating harmful software for real-world abuse

-The objective here is technical understanding, not disruption.

----

-# 🛠️ Technologies & APIs Used

-The project mainly relies on:

-## Windows APIs
-- `WinAPI`
-- `User32`
-- `GDI32`

-## Graphics
-- GDI rendering
-- screen manipulation
-- bitmap operations
-- desktop drawing experiments

-## Programming Languages
-Yeah, only C

----

 # 🖥️ Recommended Environment